Julie Hambleton

 Diet

 A diet high in iodine may help prevent hypothyroidism, especially if you have Hashimoto’s disease or another autoimmune disorder that damages the thyroid.
 In fact, iodine deficiency is a common cause of hypothyroidism in many parts of the world.
 In the United States, however, the average person gets enough iodine from iodized salt and other food sources.
-If you’ve been diagnosed with Hashimoto’s disease or an autoimmune thyroid disease, consult your health care practitioner about whether adding more iodine to your diet might help prevent hypothyroidism.
+If you’ve been diagnosed with Hashimoto’s disease or autoimmune thyroid disease, consult your healthcare practitioner about whether adding more iodine to your diet might help prevent hypothyroidism.

 Too Much of Certain Vitamins and Minerals